Daniel-PeGa/advancedCSS_PersonalPortfolio/README.md

 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+This is the way the application looks when deployed: